-The EventManager provides a method get_registers, that returns a list of registers to be used with Migen Bank.
+The EventManager provides a method get_csrs, that returns a bus-independent list of CSRs to be used with Migen Bank as explained above.
 Each event source is assigned one bit in each of those registers.
 They are:

-- status: contains the current level of the trigger line of EventSourceLevel sources.
+- status: contains the current level of the trigger line of EventSourceProcess and EventSourceLevel sources.
 It is 0 for EventSourcePulse.
 This register is read-only. - pending: contains the currently asserted events.
 Writing 1 to the bit assigned to an event clears it. - enable: defines which asserted events will cause the irq line to be asserted.
 This register is read-write.

-3.2 Advanced System Memory Infrastructure
+3.2 Lightweight Advanced System Memory Infrastructure